 Archaeologists believe that Salamis was first established by newcomers from the nearby site of Enkomi following the earthquake of 1075 BC.
-The city was subsequently controlled by the Persians until the arrival of Alexander the Great into Asia Minor.
-Following the death of Alexander the Great in 323 BC Salamis came under the control of the Ptolemaic dynasty until its incorporation into the Roman Empire in 58 BC.
-The importance of the city is reflected in archaeological findings dating back to the Late Geometric periods (8th century BC) to Byzantine times (6th century AD).
+The Persians controlled the city until the arrival of Alexander the Great into Asia Minor.
+Following the death of Alexander the Great in 323 BC, Salamis came under the control of the Ptolemaic Dynasty until its incorporation into the Roman Empire in 58 BC.
+The city’s importance is reflected in archaeological findings dating back to the Late Geometric periods (8th century BC) to Byzantine times (6th century AD).

 Two marble pools occupied the two ends of the eastern colonnade of the Gymnasium.
-The pools originally had a small roofed portico and were surrounded by nude statues of the gymnasiarchs but these were later smashed by Christians.
+The pools originally had a small roofed portico and were surrounded by nude statues of the gymnasiarchs, but Christians later smashed these.
 They have now been replaced by a collection of headless statues found at the site.
-They were probably defaced by Christians zealots who considered them as symbols of pagan idolatry.
+The headless statues date back to the 2nd century AD, from the Trajanic and Hadrianic periods.
+They were probably defaced by Christian zealots who considered them symbols of pagan idolatry.

-During excavations, several marble statues were discovered which adorned the spacious stoas of the Gymnasium.
+During excavations, several marble statues were discovered that adorned the spacious stoas of the Gymnasium.
 Many that had survived numerous raids have disappeared since 1974.
 Fortunately, some made it to Nicosias’ Cyprus Museum and are now prized exhibits.

-Some of the statues, such as those of Asklepios and Nemesis, were re-used, while others that were reminiscent of the ancient pagan worship, such as Isis, Zeus, Apollo and Aphrodite were used as building material or were thrown into pits and water tanks of the Baths of the Gymnasium.
+Some of the statues, such as those of Asklepios and Nemesis, were re-used, while others that were reminiscent of the ancient pagan worship, such as Isis, Zeus, Apollo and Aphrodite, were used as building material or were thrown into pits and water tanks of the Baths of the Gymnasium.

 Sources and references: